junaaaak/nhm_dbms/README.md

 - **Integration with Government Systems**: Expanding the system to connect with national health databases for improved data sharing.
 - **Mobile Application Development**: Allowing healthcare workers to update records in real-time via mobile devices.
 - **Disease Surveillance**: Adding features to track disease outbreaks and improve rapid response efforts.
+- **Vaccination Scheduling & Reminders**: The database can be enhanced to automate vaccination scheduling for children and send SMS or email reminders to parents and healthcare workers, reducing missed appointments and improving immunization rates.